Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-To achieve further insight into the observed molecular random walks, we analyzed their statistical properties, with the emitter position described as a random variable of time $X(t)$, and the trajectory residence time on the crystal surface as another random variable $T_\text{res}^T$.
-As trajectory residence times comprise complex information on both the chemisorption energy at a single defects and the physisorption energy on pristine hBN in between defects, we also extracted residence times of molecules at single defect sites $T_\text{res}^D$ corresponding to chemisorption only.
-Both residence times were found to follow a double exponential decay (Fig. 2d), with slow exponential decay components $\tau_\text{res}^D=$35 ms and $\tau_\text{res}^T=$82 ms, respectively.
-Assuming that the defect residence time constant is given by the Arrhenius equation $\tau_\text{res}^D=\nu^{-1} e^{\Delta G/kT}$ where $\nu \approx 10^{12}-10^{13} \, s^{-1}$ is a molecular attempt rate\cite{comtet2021anomalous}, we obtain a desorption free energy barrier $\Delta G \approx$ 24-27 kT$\approx$ 0.6-0.7 eV which is larger than typical physisorption energies (tens of meV) and smaller than covalent bonding energies (several eV)\cite{huber2019chemical}.
-This can be rationalized in terms of a lowered energy barrier under illumination\cite{comtet2020direct}, which is consistent with the observed light-induced reduction in number of emitters in Fig. 1d as well as the illumination dependency of the density of emitters (Fig. S5).
+We analyzed the observed molecular random walks through their trajectory residence times on the crystal surface $T_\text{res}^T$, which comprise complex information on both the chemisorption energy at defect sites and the physisorption energy on pristine hBN in between defects, as well as residence times of molecules at single defect sites $T_\text{res}^D$ corresponding to chemisorption only.
+Both residence times were found to follow a double exponential decay (Fig. 2d), with slow exponential decay components $\tau_\text{res}^D=$35$\pm$1 ms and $\tau_\text{res}^T=$82$\pm$3 ms, respectively.
+Assuming that single-defect residence times follow the Arrhenius equation $\tau_\text{res}^D=\nu^{-1} e^{\Delta G/kT}$ where $\nu \approx 10^{12}-10^{13} \, s^{-1}$ is a molecular attempt rate\cite{comtet2021anomalous}, we obtain a desorption energy barrier $\Delta G \approx$ 24-27 kT$\approx$ 0.6-0.7 eV which is larger than typical physisorption energies (tens of meV) and smaller than covalent bonding energies (several eV)\cite{huber2019chemical}.
+This can be rationalized in terms of a lowered energy barrier under illumination\cite{comtet2020direct}consistent with the observed light-induced reduction in number of emitters in Fig. 1d as well as the illumination power dependency of the density of emitters (Supplementary Fig. 9).